How Long Are Cats in Heat? 3–14 Days (Usually 5–7) & What to Do

 Do cats bleed when they’re in heat?

-No. Unlike dogs, female cats usually do not bleed during heat.
-Any visible blood should be treated as abnormal and checked by a vet.
+Any visible blood (especially with lethargy, straining to urinate, or not eating) should be treated as abnormal and checked by a veterinarian.

 Can I spay my cat while she’s in heat?